tjeufoolen/quarkus-react-igdb/README.md

 To run the frontend react application the `npm run start` command is used inside `/src/main/webapp`.

+After running the commands you can access the backend at [http://localhost:8080](http://localhost:8080) and the frontend at [http://localhost:3000](http://localhost:3000).

 ## Create and run production jar

 1. Navigate to the root of the project.